What is Google Ads Express?

 - No ability to organize account into campaigns and ad groups

-- Scant control of keywords – You can turn off keywords, but Adwords will choose which keywords to target
+- Scant control of keywords – You can turn off keywords, but Google Ads will choose which keywords to target

-As you can tell, the list of benefits of Adwords Express is pretty short.
+As you can tell, the list of benefits of Google Ads Express is pretty short.
 As with anything that is designed to be quick and fast, quality suffers.
-Even though managing a regular Adwords account can seem daunting, it’s almost guaranteed to get you better results.
-This is especially true if you’re spending $300+ in an Adwords Express account.
+Even though managing a regular Google Ads account can seem daunting, it’s almost guaranteed to get you better results.
+This is especially true if you’re spending $300+ in an Google Ads Express account.

-The main reason for this is the loose keyword targeting employed by Adwords Express.
-During the setup of your ads in Adwords Express, you’re asked to enter your product or service.
-Google then uses this info to target your ads to specific keywords searched in the Google search engine.
+The main opportunity for cost savings is due to the loose keyword targeting employed by Google Ads Express.
+During the setup of your ads in Google Ads Express, you’re asked to enter your product or service and link to your Google My Business page.
+Google then uses this info to target your ads to specific keywords searched in the Google search engine and other networks.

 For instance, a local golf course may be getting clicks for people searching for golf products like gloves, clubs and balls, when what they really desire is golfers looking to play a round.
 If the golf course has a $300 per month spend, there’s a good chance that $100 was wasted on undesirable keywords.
 I’ve seen this myself in many accounts I’ve taken over.

-It’s important to note that Adwords Express does give you some retrospective control of keywords.
+It’s important to note that Google Ads Express does give you some retrospective control of keywords.
 After search phrases generate views and clicks on your ad, you can view the stats as shown in the image below by clicking on “Manage All” in the Search Phrases box.
-Adwords Express advertisers should view this report at least monthly and disable keywords in the list that are generating clicks but are very vague one-word phrases or phrases that are not extremely relevant.
+Google Ads Express advertisers should view this report at least monthly and disable keywords in the list that are generating clicks but are very vague one-word phrases or phrases that are not extremely relevant.
 Making this a monthly priority can improve your efficiency and get you better results from your ad budget.

-With a regular Adwords Account, you have much greater control use keyword match types and negative keyword lists to refine your keyword targeting and ultimately make sure you are not wasting money.
-Plus there’s a lot more you can do with a full Adwords account that I can’t cover in this post – things like adding negative keywords, organizing keywords into campaigns and ad groups, creating multiple ad variations, and so much more.
+With a regular Google Ads Account, you have much greater control use keyword match types and negative keyword lists to refine your keyword targeting and ultimately make sure you are not wasting money.
+Plus there’s a lot more you can do with a full Google Ads account that I can’t cover in this post – things like adding negative keywords, organizing keywords into campaigns and ad groups, creating multiple ad variations, and so much more.
 You can see a few examples in my video above.

-Don’t Want to Manage Your Own Full Adwords Account?
+Don’t Want to Manage Your Own Full Google Ads Account?

-If you’re convinced that you need to use a full-blown Adwords account but know you don’t have the time or expertise to manage it, you might be interested in my PPC Management Service.
+If you’re convinced that you need to use a full Google Ads account but know you don’t have the time or expertise to manage it, you might be interested in my PPC Management Service.
 Check it out now because I’m only accepting a limited number of clients.

-No matter what option you choose, I wish you the best in selecting and utilizing the right Adwords account for you and your business!
-Comment below and let me know what you chose, how it’s going, and any questions you might have.
+No matter what option you choose, I wish you the best in selecting and utilizing the right Google Ads account for you and your business!
+Comment below and let me know what version of Google Ads you’re using, how it’s going, and any questions you might have.